jobrouter/php-rest-client/docs/usage.rst

 #.
 Lines 8-21: Create an object instance of the :php:`Incident` model and use the
    available setters to assign the necessary data.

 #.
-Line 24: Create the :php:`IncidentsClient`.
+Line 24: Create the :php:`IncidentsClientDecorator`.
 As an argument it gets an
    already initialised :php:`RestClient` instance.
 It is a decorator for the Rest Client, so you can also use it to authenticate or make other requests, e.g. to the JobData module.